-The first phase in the process leading to generating AI logs in a new geographical area is the creation of a model, or preferably of a series of models.
+The first phase in the process resulting in the generation of AI logs in a new geographical area is the creation of a model, or preferably of a series of models.
 Generating several models often proves useful to account for cases such as missing drilling data channels in the test well during the Operation phase.

-A model is made of several selected wells, together with selected input channels.
-As a result, a series of models or submodels can be created with similar wells in training but different combinations of input variables.
-Further, submodel variations can also be used where similar wells are used but with different depth range, or similar input channels but with differences on the modalities they are treated within the NN algorithm (e.g. with or without removal of outliers, or forcing a parameter to be used or not, etc.).
+A model is generated from several selected wells, together with selected input channels.
+As a result, a series of models or sub-models can be created with similar wells in training but different combinations of input variables.
+Further, sub-model variations can also be used where similar wells are used but with different depth ranges, or similar input channels but with differences on the modalities they are treated within the NN algorithm (e.g. with or without removal of outliers, or forcing a parameter to be used or not, etc.).
 There are several key steps followed in the model creation process:

 - 1. Definition of the geological context

 - 2. Data inventory/data coverage

 - 3. Data conditioning and QC for the model building; this includes both the petrophysical logs and the drilling data.

 - a.
 Wells used in training

 - b.
-Wells retained as internal blinds to validate the results
+Wells retained as internal blind tests to validate the results

 - c.
 Model building and training

-- 4. Model validation
+- d.
+Model validation

+- 4. Building the Model(s)

-In what follows we'll examine some of these steps in more details.
-In practice, minimum number of wells are required for model creation in the targeted area.
+In what follows we'll examine some of these steps in more detail.
+In practice, a minimum number of wells (perhaps 6 to 8, see below) is required for model creation in the targeted area.